ujjwalkarn/Twitter-Sentiment-Analysis/readme.md

+### Disclaimer: This tutorial and the code in this repository is pretty old and is not supported anymore.
+I would recommend using newer tutorials available on the web in case you want to try sentiment analysis on Twitter data.

 This repository contains a tutorial for carrying out sentiment analysis on Twitter livestream data.

 As a part of this tutorial, we can do the following: